 Do you remember Operation, the game where you try to extract plastic pieces from the patient without setting off the buzzer?

-How about Hungry Hungry Hippos, the smacking, slamming, marble chomping game?
+How about Hungry Hungry Hippos, the smacking, slamming, marble-chomping game?

 Or Mousetrap?
 This one always looked really cool but I don’t remember anybody actually wanting to play the game.
 Rather, we’d just try to set up the elaborate trap and see if it would actually work (spoiler: it usually didn’t!).

 There were a number of other games along these lines that didn’t quite reach the same level of popularity.
-I remember one called Don’t Wake Daddy and another one where you had to catch fish with little fishing polls as the pond rotated.
+I remember one called Don’t Wake Daddy and another one where you had to catch fish with little fishing poles as the pond rotated.

 But surely this fascination has passed and nobody is creating games like this anymore, right?
 Forbidden Sky must be that rare exception.
 Or is it?